FYS9340 – Diffraction Methods and Electron Microscopy

 Recommended previous knowledge

-10 credits with FYS4340 – Diffraction methods and electronmicroscopy
+- 10 credits overlap with FYS4340 – Diffraction Methods and Electron Microscopy.

-The course extends over a full semester with 4 hours of teaching per week (lectures and problem solving).
+The course extends over a full semester, with up to 4 hours of teaching per week (lectures and problem solving/instrument demonstrations).

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.